Residential real estate prices declined less than forecast in the year ended May, another sign that the housing market is on the mend.

 The same NAR report indicated the median price of an existing home climbed 7.9 percent to $189,400 last month, the biggest gain since February 2006.

 Companies such as Weyerhaeuser Co.
-(WY) are concerned the so- called fiscal cliff at year’s end -- when tax cuts on wages, capital gains, dividends and estates are scheduled to lapse -- as well as longer-term domestic fiscal policy will hurt growth.
+(WY:US) are concerned the so- called fiscal cliff at year’s end -- when tax cuts on wages, capital gains, dividends and estates are scheduled to lapse -- as well as longer-term domestic fiscal policy will hurt growth.

 “The good news for us this year is that the housing market seems to be shaking off that concern at this point in time,” Daniel Fulton, Weyerhaeuser’s president and chief executive officer, said on a July 27 earnings call.
 “We’re encouraged, but I think we still have a confidence issue to deal with among home buyers and the general public because it not only affects homes sales, it affects retail sales and overall employment.”